gitmehedi/odoo-certification-preparation/README.md

 2. No
 3. I don't know

+> **Lock Date:**
+> Prevents users from posting or modifying journal entries before a specified date
+> Purpose: Lock dates are used to close off accounting periods, preventing accidental or unauthorized changes to past transactions.
+> Types: 3 types of lock dates are available 1) Journal Entries Lock Date 2) All Users Lock Date 3) Tax Return Lock Date

-> Explanation: User can find Lock Dates in Accounting -> Actions -> Lock Dates, and user can set Tax Return Lock Date in here.
-So option 1 is correct.
+> Explanation: User can find Lock Dates in **Accounting -> Actions -> Lock Dates**, and user can all types of lock date in here.
+And upon lock date no journal entry will be posted.
+So Option 1 is correct.

 **Question 2: How is the total due by a customer computed?**